bschollnick/QuickBBS/README.md

 This is the start of that.
 Currently I am working on a Image Gallery / Viewer, which I will be expanding into a more fully featured package.
 After I finish the gallery / viewer, I plan to next add a wiki or wiki equivalent.

 The gallery is a high performance, low resource, design.
-It uses the file system as a flat database, thus preventing the need for an database server, and a caching frontend.
+It uses the file system as a flat database, thus preventing the need for a database server, and a caching frontend.
 Please note, this does not mean that you can't use a caching frontend, just that it is not strictly necessary.

 The gallery can automatically view the following file types: